Ameiche/Homework-with-Python/README.md

 Plots involving error bars and bar charts
 I did not know if you wanted us to leave the code directory as how it worked for us or if you wanted it to mimic the original code to get it to read the xlsx file.
+So I left it how it worked for me to get spyder to read the file.